leslzine/dataviz101/assignment2.md

 {% include plot3.html %}

-At the moment, I can't get the embed to link to function, so here's a link to the [visualization on Tableau Public](https://public.tableau.com/profile/jenna.freedman#!/vizhome/QuantitativeSelf/AYearintheWork).
+If the embed link isn't functioning in your browser, here's a link to the [visualization on Tableau Public](https://public.tableau.com/profile/jenna.freedman#!/vizhome/QuantitativeSelf/AYearintheWork).

 #### Data Decisions